 Notes on Purchase of a Laptop

 The information provided below is sufficient for you to purchase a laptop.
-We are not able to review individual systems, provide any more guidance on suggested vendors, or tell whether or not a specific model will work.
-If it meets or exceeds the specifications below, then it should work as far as we can tell.
-Also, please note the recommendation against purchasing Macs for engineering work.
+We are not able to review individual systems, provide additional guidance on suggested vendors, or tell whether or not a specific model will work.
+If the laptop meets or exceeds the specifications below, there should be no issues.
+Please note the recommendation against purchasing Macs for engineering work.
 This is not bias but is based on experience.
-If you chose to ignore our recommendations then you do so at your own risk.
+If you chose to ignore our recommendations, you do so at your own risk.

 Minimum Hardware Specifications:

-Platform: Laptop or Notebook.
-Tablet PCs are discouraged for school work.
-Our faculty has found them to not be rugged enough for the rigors of backpacks and school activities.
+Platform: Laptop or notebook.
+Tablet PC’s are discouraged for school work.
+Our faculty has determined they are too fragile for related activities.

 Intel Core i5 processor or equivalent

 250 GB Hard drive or larger

-Video screen with resolution of 1600 x 900 is encouraged (higher resolution, 1920 x 1080 strongly encouraged, especially for those who think they may make extensive of CAD software)
+Video screen with resolution of 1600 x 900 is encouraged (higher resolution, 1920 x 1080, strongly encouraged, especially for those who think they may make extensive use of CAD software)